 Watching an IRONMAN race is an endurance event all on its own.
-It requires a lot of planning to follow your athlete on a course that features a 2.4 mile swim, a 116 mile bike, and a 26.2 mile run, but it can be an incredibly rewarding experience.
+It requires a lot of planning to follow your athlete on a course that features a 1.4-mile swim, 56-mile bike, and a 13.1-mile run, but it can be an incredibly rewarding experience.
 Whether you’re following a particular athlete or simply there to support them all, here are some tips to help with your IRONMAN Chattanooga viewing experience.

 Because of the swim’s unique point-to-point route, you can watch almost every stroke if you’re so inclined.
 We recommend renting a bike from Bike Chattanooga for the day because it will get you everywhere you need to go.
 There are docking stations all over downtown, and a day pass will cost you just $8.